rockroman/ws/README.md

 - Display model performance
 - Display ML pipeline steps

-## 8. Unfixed Bugs
+## 9. Unfixed Bugs

 * You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not valid reason to leave bugs unfixed.

-## 9. Deployment
+## 10. Deployment

 ### Heroku

+The project was deployed to Heroku

 * The App live link is: [**Heritage Housing Project**](https://housingappraisal-be85af0a7e82.herokuapp.com/)

-* Set the runtime.txt Python version to a **[Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes)** stack currently supported version.
+* Set the runtime.txt Python version to a **[Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes)** stack currently supported version (3.8.19).

-* The project was deployed to Heroku using the following steps.
+Steps for deployment on Heroku are:

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.